wawakaka/BasicFrameworkProject/README.md

 Base framework for creating Android application with MVPC architecture.
 Using Kotlin, Rx, Retrofit and Kotlin Koin.

+To try this project you need to get api key from https://openweathermap.org/

 ## Notes
 `name are subject to change`